How Technology Helps Insurers Prevent Thermonuclear Verdicts

 Distracted Driving and Risky Driving Behavior

-Speeding, distracted driving and road rage are becoming a large part of the conversation behind why juries award large verdicts.
+Speeding, distracted driving, and road rage are becoming a large part of the conversation behind why juries award large verdicts.
 When a driver engages in reckless actions, it can increase the likelihood of future accidents—fueling massive jury awards.

 Telematics Data and Thermonuclear Verdict Prevention

-• Establishing a baseline of safe operations by providing a consistent record of safe driving and responsible behavior.
+- Establishing a baseline of safe operations by providing a consistent record of safe driving and responsible behavior.

-• Challenging claims of driver negligence by showcasing historical data of safe driving behaviors.
+- Challenging claims of driver negligence by showcasing historical data of safe driving behaviors.

-• Exonerating drivers effectively with in-vehicle camera data that is readily available through telematics data aggregation.
+- Exonerating drivers effectively with in-vehicle camera data that is readily available through telematics data aggregation.

-This approach ensures that a carrier's renewed portfolio is less susceptible to incidents that can trigger nuclear verdicts and empowers them to adjust premiums based on real-time risk assessments rather than relying on historical data that may not reflect current insights.
+This approach ensures that a carrier's renewed portfolio is less susceptible to incidents that can trigger nuclear verdicts and empowers them to adjust premiums based on continuous risk assessments rather than relying on historical data that may not reflect current insights.

 Beyond assessing customer risk, insurers have a unique opportunity to empower fleet customers with data that can help improve overall driver safety.